Skill Demand Index

 Which roles need Interpersonal Skills most:

-Data Analysis positions drive 50% of demand.
-Marketing also frequently list Interpersonal Skills as a requirement.
-Skills commonly paired with Interpersonal Skills include Business Analysis.
+Other positions drive 50% of demand.
+Data Analysis and Marketing also frequently list Interpersonal Skills as a requirement.
+Skills commonly paired with Interpersonal Skills include Business Analysis and Communication.

 Depth Level Distribution